rikulo/rikulo-docs/docs/View_Development/Build_with_DOM_Elements/Render_DOM_Elements.md

       return node;
     }

 However, be aware that a view might have child views of the same type.
-It means, your [Element.query()](dart:html) might return the wrong element if child views have been added (e.g., a child element of a child view).
+It means, your [Element.query()](dart:html) might return the wrong element if child views have been added (e.g., it might return a child view's element wrongly).

 > The previous example is safe, since the child nodes are not added when [View.render_()](api:view) is called.

-To avoid the conflict, it is suggested to name the id of the child element by prefixing [View.uuid](api:view) as follows.
+To avoid the conflict, you can name the id of the child element by prefixing [View.uuid](api:view) as follows.

     Element render_()
     => new Element.html('<div><div id="$uuid-inner"</div>');